Mcrich23/SwiftUIMap/README.md

 ## License

 ScrollKit is available under the MIT license.
-See the [LICENSE][License] file for more info.
+See the [LICENSE][LICENSE] file for more info.